afrozenpeach/CSharp_MARC/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-@author    Mattie Schraeder-Urbanowicz <mattie@csharpmarc.net>
+@author    Mattie Schraeder <mattie@csharpmarc.net>
-@copyright 2009-2017 Mattie Schraeder-Urbanowicz and Bound to Stay Bound Books <http://www.btsb.com>
+@copyright 2009-2017 Mattie Schraeder and Bound to Stay Bound Books <http://www.btsb.com>
 @license   http://www.gnu.org/copyleft/lesser.html  LGPL License 3

 ### Editor for MARC records